hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

 }
 ```

 Both the `countries` object and the `cities` object live a life of their own.
-The state of each is not related to the state of the other.
+The state of one is not related to the state of the other.
 For example, the state of the `countries` object consists of the Strings "Finland", "Germany" and "Netherlands" that are in the list, probably also the information of how many countries are in the list.

-When doing a method call related to an object (for example, `countries.add("Finland");`), the name of the object whose method is being called goes to the left side of the period sign (dot), and to the right side goes the name of the method itself.
+When doing a method call related to an object (for example, `countries.add("Finland");`), the name of the object whose method is being called is stated on the left side of the period sign (dot) and the name of the method itself is stated on the right side.
 When asking how many Strings the `countries` list contains, we call `countries.size()`.
-We are calling the method size of the object countries.
-What the method returns depends on the state of the object in question, other objects do not affect the execution of the method in any way.
+We are calling the method `size()` of the object `countries`.
+What is returned depends on the state of the object in question, other objects do not affect the execution of the method in any way.

 We have used the command `new` many times already.
 For example, creation of a list (`ArrayList`) and creation of a reader (`Scanner`) have been done using the command `new`.
 The reason is that both of these are *classes* from which the object is created.
-In Java, objects are always created with `new`, except in a few cases.
+In Java, objects are created with `new`.

-One of the cases where you do not always need to use `new` is in the construction of Strings.
+One exception seems to be the construction of Strings.
 The familiar way to create a String is actually an abbreviated way of using `new`.
 A String can also be created with new just like any other object:

 ```java
 String text = "some text";       // abbreviated way of creating a String String anotherText = new String("more text");
 ```

-Cases in which ready-made parts of Java call `new` out of sight of the programmer also exist.

 #### 8.1.2 Class

 It is clear that all objects are not similar to one another.
 For example, `ArrayList` objects differ drastically from `String` objects.
-All `ArrayLists` have the same methods `add`, `contains`, `remove`, `size`, ... and respectively all String objects have the same methods (`substring`, `length`, `charAt`, ...). `Arraylist` and `String` objects do not have the same methods because they are different types of objects.
+All `ArrayList` objects have the same methods `add`, `contains`, `remove`, `size`, ... and respectively all `String` objects have the same methods (`substring`, `length`, `charAt`, ...). `Arraylist` and `String` objects do not have the same methods because they are different types of objects.

 The type of a certain group of objects is called a **class**. `ArrayList` is a class, as are `String`, `Scanner`, and so forth.
 Objects, on the other hand, are *instances* of classes.